jlyst/101/docs/javascriptIntro.md

 <!--------------------------------------->
 ```

-First of all, all those lines that start with `<!--` and end with `-->` are just comments that do not affect the output.
+First of all, those lines that start with `<!--` and end with `-->` are just comments that do not affect the output.
 Comments just help people looking at the code.
 You will notice that the `div` tag for our *collection* not only has a class, as before, but now has an *id* of *results*.
 ID's are similar to *classes* but are intended to identify one element rather than a type (or class) of elements for styling.
 The *id* will be used to select an element in the JavaScript to manipulate it.

 In your JavaScript (script.js) insert the following line of code and run it.